thapapradeep884/week-5/README.md

 ---
 int64 sum
 ```
-This is a custom service that accepts three integers with names a, b, and c and returns an answer with the integer sum.
+This custom service accepts the three integers a, b, and c and provides the answer's integer sum.

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/36.png)

 ## 3 CMakeLists.txt

-Add the following lines to CMakeLists.txt to translate the interfaces you defined into language-specific code (such C++ and Python) so they may be utilized in those languages:
+The interfaces you defined can be used in C++ and Python by adding the following lines to CMakeLists.txt to convert them into language-specific code:

 ```
 find_package(geometry_msgs REQUIRED)